Tommy-Parisi/more-canvas-tools/README.md

 3. [Spread Grade](#spread-grade): A particular tool for the speedgrader that replicates grades to other group members (based on email addresses found in the submitted Word document).
 Mostly only for courses that use Word Documents.
 4. [List Ungraded Submissions](#list-ungraded-submissions): A tool to list all ungraded submissions in a course.
 5. [List Recently Enrolled Users](#list-recently-enrolled-users): A tool to list all users who have recently enrolled in a course.
+6. [Daily Calendar View & Class Import](#daily-calendar-view--class-import): Adds a Day view button to the Calendar, and an Import classes dialog for setting up recurring course events.

 ## Activity Report